isabella232/lotus-docs/content/en/docs/storage-providers/upgrades.md

 ---
 title: "Upgrades"
-description: "This guide covers how to safely upgrade Lotus when running a miner."
+description: "This page covers how to safely upgrade Lotus when running a miner."
-lead: "This guide covers how to safely upgrade Lotus when running a miner."
+lead: "This page covers how to safely upgrade Lotus when running a miner."
 draft: false
 menu:
     docs: